The Tenth Planet: Plot

 The TARDIS lands at the South Pole in 1986.
-The Doctor, Ben and Polly are taken to the Snowcap Base space tracking station.
+The Doctor and his travelling companions, Ben and Polly, are taken to the Snowcap Base space tracking station.
 Commanded by General Cutler, the base is monitoring a crewed space probe being drawn off-course by an unknown force, and they discover a new, unknown planet approaching Earth.
 Recognising identical landmasses to those of Earth, the Doctor reveals it is Mondas, the Earth's long-lost twin planet.

 A mysterious spaceship lands in the snow and three robotic creatures take control of Snowcap Base.
 They are Cybermen, former human beings who have replaced their bodies with mechanical parts, and no longer have the "weakness" of emotions.
 The base staff watch helplessly as the space probe is destroyed by the gravitational pull of Mondas.
 The Cybermen explain that Mondas is absorbing energy from Earth and will soon destroy it.
 They propose to take humans back to Mondas and turn them into Cybermen.

 The humans mount a resistance and kill the Cybermen with their own cyberweapons.
-Cutler plans to destroy Mondas using a Z-bomb nuclear missile.
-Space Command HQ in Geneva and Cutler’s chief scientist Dr. Barclay oppose Cutler, as the radiation from the exploding planet would cause immense loss of life on Earth.
+Cutler plans to destroy Mondas using a Z-bomb nuclear missile; he is opposed by his chief scientist, Dr. Barclay, and Space Command HQ in Geneva, as the radiation from the exploding planet would cause immense loss of life on Earth.
 The Doctor, unwell, passes out.
 Cutler detains the Doctor and Ben in a cabin.
 Ben escapes, sabotages the rocket, and the Z-bomb launch fails.

 A new squadron of Cybermen arrive, kill Cutler, take control of the base, and order the Z-bomb to be disarmed.
 Cybermen invade Earth and take over Geneva Space Command.
 The Doctor realises that Mondas is absorbing too much energy and will be destroyed, and that the Cybermen plan to destroy the Earth with the international arsenal of Z-bombs to save Mondas.
 The Doctor and Polly are imprisoned on the Cybermen's spaceship.
 Ben and the base crewmembers overpower the Cybermen and regain control of the base.
 As more Cybermen enter the base, Mondas explodes.
 Disconnected from their power source on Mondas, all the invading Cybermen on Earth collapse and die, ending the invasion.

 Ben frees the Doctor and Polly.
 The Doctor, ill, returns to the TARDIS.
 Ben and Polly follow, and find the Doctor has collapsed unconscious on the floor.
 As the sound of the TARDIS engines is heard, the Doctor is covered in a luminous light and transforms into a younger man.